webdjoe/pyvesync/README.md

 `VeSyncDevice.active_time` - Return active time of the device in minutes

+`VeSyncDevice.get_config()` - Retrieve Configuration data such as firmware version for device and store in the `VeSyncDevice.config` dictionary

+`VeSyncDevice.firmware_update` - Return true if Firmware has update available. `VeSyncDevice.get_config()` must be called first

 ### Outlet Specific Energy API

 `VeSyncOutlet.update_energy(bypass_check=False)` - Get outlet energy history - Builds week, month and year nested energy dictionary.
 Set `bypass_check=True` to disable the library from checking the update interval